KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

 The above example involves just two SQL commands and doesn't require a transaction as it just performs a simple INSERT.
 In more complex cases where several tables need changes then transactions can be used and are often essential to avoid inconsistencies.

 ## Transactions in Node
-In order to use a transaction in Node we must use  `BEGIN TRANSACTION`, the insert/update/delete commands and the `COMMIT` or `ROLLBACK` to terminate it, at least four SQL commands in all.
+In order to use a transaction in Node we must use  `BEGIN TRANSACTION`, the insert/update/delete commands and the `COMMIT` or `ROLLBACK` to terminate it, at least three SQL commands in all but usually rather more.
 We must also use a single connection for all these so must use the above scheme of working.

 Consider the situation when a customer checks in to our hotel and is assigned a room and has their room billing initialised by creating an invoice.
 The customer can optionally request a change to their checkout date at the same time.
 This requires an update to the reservation and the insert of an invoice record.
 We can do this as follows:
 ```js